pbrzoska024/FPS-MULTIPLAYER-PROJECT-WINDOWS64-32BIT-/BLANK_README.md

 *server/client game structure, player number depend on map size and main game mode*

 Main game modes are going  to change.
+More content will come as the time passes.

 ### Built With